 Marriage offers security and safety

-There can be legal ramifications for unwed parents
+Legal ramifications for unwed parents

 Having a baby is an exciting and joyful time of anticipation for a new life to enter into the home.
 In this modern era, more and more people are choosing to become pregnant before they are married.
 While many families develop and thrive under this structure, there is still evidence from research that suggests pregnancy before marriage isn’t always best.
 Couples should look at all the aspects of it before making their decision.
 In the end, creating a loving environment for the new child is of utmost importance.